fedemoretto11/SuperMusicChanguito/README.md

 This project is the result of individual work in the JavaScript course, and therefore, external contributions will not be accepted.

-## License

-This project is distributed under the MIT License.
-See the `LICENSE` file for more information.

 ---